 To be successful in CEM staff must care about making a difference in the customer experience.
 They must also have an intuitive understanding that a great customer experience is not just great for the customer but also great for the bottom line of the company.
 Designing an experience that customers will come back for is not as important designing one that customers like and meets the commercial goals of the company.

 Beyond these domain specific skills, however, the skills required of the customer Experience Management team can be found in traditional quality management approaches and their later incarnations such as Six Sigma and Lean Six Sigma.

 In fact many of the “lead from the middle” attributes of successful business improvement teams can, and should be, found in the Customer Experience organisation.
 Rarely does the customer Experience management team have a line management role; it is more often deployed across business units as an enabler, inspirer and facilitator to the business.

 In this deployment, the cross-functional coordination skills of the team members are important, as is clear CEM leadership from senior line management.
 Again these are not special Customer Experience attributes– they are attributes required for any non-line management enabler team.

 Before I close, there is one specific item that I will disagree with from this paper and it has to do with resources:

 Their own budget.
 When customer experience projects must compete with projects from operations and product management, they often fall below the funding line because those groups’ goals — like revenue generation — carry more weight.

-In the Customer Experience Management work that we do we ensure that business cases are created to support all changes.
+In the Customer Experience consulting work that we do we ensure that business cases are created to support all changes.
 To be successful long term, CEM must stand head to head with the other areas of the business in generating shareholder returns.
 If it is treated as a “special case” it will never get an equal seat at the table with sales, marketing, operations and the other areas of the business.
 And, as we know, “special cases” only last as long as they are fashionable.